Syme, Alison MA, PhD

 Areas of Academic Interest

-- 19th- and early 20th-century French, British, and American art
+- 19th- and early 20th-century French, British, and American art and visual culture

 Willow (Reaktion, 2014)